• Skip to primary navigation

 Also, avoid saving your card details on shopping apps or stores.
 When you do this, there is a higher chance that you end up actually purchasing something.
 ATM card gives you an easier way to spend money, therefore, you have to say no to it.

-6. Calculate your cost to time ratio
+6. Calculate your cost-to-time ratio

 One thing that would help you make better financial decisions is understanding your hourly rate.
 For example, if you earn N100,000 per month, and work the regular 9 am to 5 pm from Mondays to Fridays, means you work 8 hours daily, 40 hours weekly, and 160 monthly.
 Breaking it down, you earn about N625 per hour and should spend according to it.
 Therefore, if you want to go to a retort center for fun with a budget of N5,000, that’s precisely 8 hours of your work, which is a day’s pay.
 Ask yourself if it’s worth it, and make an informed decision.